Lohasava: Uses, Benefits, Side Effects and More!

 Lohasava is to be consumed as per the dosage specified by your doctor for your condition.
 It is not to be taken without a physician’s consultation.

-Lohasava is found to have the potential to improve weakness caused due to iron deficiency anaemia and might energise the body.
-It might help attain a restful sleep and may improve fatigue and giddiness seen in long-standing cases of anaemia.2 However, more research is necessary.
+Lohasava is found to have the potential to improve weakness caused due to iron deficiency anemia and might energize the body.
+It might help attain restful sleep and may improve fatigue and giddiness seen in long-standing cases of anemia.2 However, more research is necessary.

 There have been no allergic reactions reported by the use of lohasava due to insufficient research.
 Therefore, there is a need for more research.
 However, if you feel like the cause of your allergic reaction of any kind is due to the usage of lohasava, kindly seek medical attention immediately.
 Kindly do not self-medicate.

-No. On the contrary, lohasava might help with the growth of taste buds that are lost in case of anaemia and might improve taste sensation.2
+No. On the contrary, lohasava might help with the growth of taste buds that are lost in case of anemia and might improve taste sensation.2

 There are no reports regarding the development of acne due to the use of lohasava.
 Therefore, there is a need for more research.